 SOME athletes are in it for the glory, but Robyn Lambird wants to use her platform as one of the world’s top wheelchair racers to inspire others.

-Lambird finished 2nd in the T34 100m and 4th in the T34 200m in Nottwil, Switzerland and is hoping to improve at the next event in Grosseto, Italy this weekend.
+Lambird finished second in the T34 100m and fourth in the T34 200m in Nottwil, Switzerland, and is hoping to improve at the next event in Grosseto, Italy, this weekend.

-The Hillarys resident lives with cerebral palsy and is currently fundraising to ensure her presence at November’s World Para Athletics Championships in Dubai.
+The Hillarys resident has cerebral palsy and is fundraising to ensure her presence at November’s World Para Athletics Championships in Dubai.

 She said she was proud to be a role model for people living with disabilities and did not shy away from the spotlight which accompanied her achievements.

 “The thing that I enjoy most is the opportunities it has given me to travel and the platform to inspire other youngsters with disabilities to pursue their passions,” Lambird said.

 “Growing up, I didn’t feel as though I had many role models living with disabilities around me that I could look up to and I rarely saw anyone like me reflected back in the media.

 “I hope I can use my platform to provide that for others and to help guide people through some of the challenges that we share living with disabilities.”

 The 22-year-old’s ascension up the T34 sprint rankings is not the start of her sporting endeavours, having previously represented WA in wheelchair rugby.